 Know Your Financing Costs

 Some real estate investors choose to acquire properties using cash outright, but this is not possible for everyone.
-Fix and flip investments are more commonly funded by hard money or private lenders
+Fix and flip investments are more commonly funded by hard money lenders and private money lenders.

 If you’re an aspiring real estate investor with a lack of personal funds, you can also try teaming up with another investor that has the financial capacity to back the project.
-Just remember that as a partner, you will have to bring something of equal value to the relationship.
+Just remember that when you partner with a private lender, you will have to bring something of equal value to the relationship.

 Finishing The Budget

 With the financing section of the budget settled, you can move on to calculating the after-repair value (known as the ARV) of the property you have selected.
 The ARV is the final value of the property after all renovation has been completed Bear in mind that lenders like hard money lenders will have limits on the ARV amount they are willing to fund.